ovh/docs/pages/cloud/managed-bare-metal/service-migration/guide.en-gb.md

 ##### **Networks**

 Migration involves recreating the vRack VLAN-backed portgroups on the destination Managed Bare Metal to ensure VM network consistency.
 If vRack VLANs are in use on the source infrastructure vRack can be used to stretch the L2 domain to the destination Managed Bare Metal to allow for a more phased migration plan.
-For more information consult our guide about [Using Private Cloud within a vRack](../using-managed-bare-metal-with-vrack/).
+For more information consult our guide about [Using Managed Bare Metal within a vRack](../using-managed-bare-metal-with-vrack/).

 Here is a checklist of aspects to take into account: